 Second, Disney wants you to view your annual pass as a multi-year investment.
-With the renewal discount, the average annual cost for an Platinum Pass over two years is $859.99.
-At that level, the case for the Platinum Pass is much stronger.
+With the renewal discount, the average annual cost for a Platinum Pass over two years is about $1100.
+At that level, the case for the Platinum Pass is stronger.
 You win, saving on four trips over two years, and Disney wins, getting you to come four times in two years.

 If you fall into one of these two groups—you’ll fit more Disney into one year or you’re committed to multiple years of multiples trips—Disney had made it easy for you to decide to go ahead and buy that Platinum Pass.

 Disney World Annual Pass Discounts

 The Walt Disney World annual passes are advertised as having discounts of “up to 20%” on “select” dining and merchandise.
 You should always check the specifics at the Disney World website’s passholder benefits page, but here’s the short version.

 Dining Discount Is Really 10% At Select Table Service Restaurants Excluding Alcohol